6: Dark Dreams and Twisted Things

 Fredwick swore as he came awake, nearly naked but for thin linen leggings.
 He rose swiftly, the cold not bothering him at the moment, adrenaline and fear keeping him warm as he moved to his pack and gear, pulling free his small crossbow pistol, loading it swiftly whilst wincing as he watched Fenna get jumped.

 At the same time Friya rose naked, and seemed unbothered by the cold, the topaz energy around her making clear she had bigger concerns.
 Handaxe and targe were swift to hand, but even as she was cinching the strap on the shield, she was chanting and as she did so, her right hand made some complex gestures, and a ripple of Domhan moved through the earth.
 Friya felt the surge of manna with her surge of emotion, strong, but controlled, as hard as that was, from hearing Fenna's pained scream.
-She let it loose, feeling the power, the surging of her spell, before suddenly the stone and soil below the worg-ghoul crack and ruptured, a vicious tremor sending stone and soil flying into a small cloud, as the ground below the creature heaved and cracked with violent force, pummeling and it with stone.
+She let it loose, feeling the power, the surging of her spell, before suddenly the stone and soil below the worg-ghoul crack and ruptured, a vicious tremor sending stone and soil flying into a small cloud, as the ground below the creature heaved and cracked with violent force, pummeling it with stone and soil.
 The thunderous cracking and rumbling was audible and echoing, leaving a mild ringing even in her own ears, and the undead creature howled out in agony.
 Friya moved forward to get to Fenna, her worry still aching her heart.
 "Fenna!" she cried out in concern losing sight of the dwarf in the dust cloud for a moment.
 "Damn it, m'heart ye worry me so." she muttered, moving forward to join the fray.

 As the sudden surge of magick, clearly a spell from Friya, nearly toppled the creature, Wvota surged forward, one of her tusks puncturing the creature's rear flank.
 Similarly to the worg, Wvota tried to use this, trying to force the leg out from under the beast, and use her considerable bulk to force it to ground, but to no avail, tearing her tusk free instead, the worg-ghoul able to keep its footing.
 However that moment presented all the opening Fenna needed as the dust cloud was settling, her hammer in both hands, with a prayer to Sir Kartheart on her lips, focusing her fervor and anger into her connection with her weapon.
 The head of the hammer flashed, a sun like radiance coming briefly to the steel as she smashed the weapon into the undead monster's neck and jaw.
-There was a resounded impact to the blow, the sound of bone fracturing, followed by the briefest of pulses of Lobhadh, as the Amethyst manna that had been trapped holding on to life, to not decaying within the beast, was released, fading whilst seeming to change color, back into the Aether.
+There was a resounding impact to the blow, the sound of bone fracturing, followed by the briefest of pulses of Lobhadh, as the Amethyst manna that had been trapped holding on to life, to not decaying within the beast, was released, fading whilst seeming to change color, back into the Aether.
 The worg's once again lifeless, and now divinely branded corpse collapsed to the earth, unmoving amongst the cracked and ruptured stone and displaced soil.
 Fenna listened and peered out into the dark intently, doing her best to block out the pain in her shoulder.
 After a few moments, she allowed herself to breath a sigh of relief.
 "Its over." she called out to her fellows, "Seems it was just t'e worg, nae any o' t'e other bodies."

 Fenna let her hammer drop, trying to move her shoulder, and get a better look at it herself, turning her head, trying to lean her head back whilst like forcing her shoulder forward, wincing uncomfortably as she did.
 So focused was she that she didn't realize Friya was approaching, not until the human woman was along side her, kneeling to put her arms around her.
 Fenna also at that moment, after initially doing her best to hug back, realized Friya was naked.
 The sorts of feelings she felt with that knowledge confused her further.
 She wanted to hold on, she was blushing, she didn't know how to act.
 Friya let go, still seemingly unbothered at her own nudity, and rose back to her feet.
 "Damn I thought ye were worg food, ye scared t'e daylights out o' me!"
 Friya felt her own cheeks flushing as she realized the way Fenna was looking at her, and furthermore, she realized she kind of liked it.
 Suddenly being flustered, she turned to head back to her gear and blanket, a little embarrassed.
 "I'm glad ye nay be worg food!" she called over her shoulder, and then yelled out "Tuli, Fenna needs ye, she's got an ugly bite on 'er shoulder!!
 Fix 'er up an' then get some rest."